-The RIDGE Centers oversee the application, peer review, award, and performance processes of the research grants provided through the RIDGE Program.
-Each center serves as a hub for mentoring and training researchers interested in food and nutrition assistance issues and provides a source of timely and accessible information on new research findings.
+The Tufts/UConn RIDGE Center oversees the application, peer review, award, and performance processes of the research grants provided through the RIDGE Program.
+The center serves as a hub for mentoring and training researchers interested in food and nutrition assistance issues and provides a source of timely and accessible information on new research findings.
 For more details about the Center and their annual research competition, see Tufts/UConn RIDGE Center.

-ERS and the RIDGE Centers host the Food and Nutrition Assistance RIDGE Program Conference in the Fall of each year at which RIDGE researchers present findings of completed projects.
-This year’s RIDGE Conference will be held on Tuesday, December 17, 2013 (rescheduled from October 10, 2013), at the Association of Public and Land Grant Universities (APLU), 1307 New York Avenue, NW, Washington, DC.
-A preliminary agenda is available.
-See the RIDGE Centers at IRP and SRDC for abstracts of research projects delivered at the 2012 conference and new studies slated for presentation at the 2013 conference.
+ERS and its partner institutions host the Food and Nutrition Assistance RIDGE Program Conference in the Fall of each year at which RIDGE researchers present findings of completed projects.
+The next RIDGE Conference is scheduled for Thursday, October 11, 2018, at the Association of Public and Land Grant Universities (APLU), 1307 New York Avenue, NW, Washington, DC.
+Results will be presented for upcoming projects funded during 2017-18.

 The RIDGE Program annually summarizes research findings of projects that were awarded grants through its partner institutions in a given year.
 The summaries are available in a searchable electronic database.
 To perform a customized search of all RIDGE project summaries by keyword(s), project, research center, investigator, or year, see: